coldfix/website/2017/06/13/git-dir2mod.rst

 .. code-block:: bash

-    mkdir treemap
-    git log --format="%H %T" --branches --tags | while read sha1 tree; do echo $sha1 > treemap/$tree
+    git log --format="%T %H" --branches --tags > treemap
-    done

-You should now have a folder called ``treemap`` with one file for each distinct state of the subdirectory.
-The file is named after the SHA1 hash of the tree and contains the SHA1 hash of the associated commit.
+You should now have a file called ``treemap`` with the hashes of the subdirectory tree and corresponding submodule commit.

+Note, that this approach is only sensible if you never have the same tree twice.

 We are now done with the submodule, let's go back to the folder where both the original repository and submodule are located: